finmavis/finmavis.dev/src/blog-post/server-side-rendering-react-with-razzle/index.md

 npm install --save common-tags
 ```

-Now, open up our `server.js` again, and update our html template literals:
+Now, open up our `server.js` again, and update our html template literals to use `common-tags`:

 ```js{2,9}
 // server.js